 My child can sing or act

 Great!
 Encourage him or her to take singing or acting lessons and let your child be a part in the school plays and other fun events that aim at bringing children with the same interests together in order to build something beautiful as a team.
 The child will, therefore, learn how to be a team player, how to stay focused, the meaning of mutual help, hierarchy, task division, what’s it like to have a role that others respect and acknowledge, and many more.

 My child is full of energy and great at sports

-See the type of sport your child enjoys the most and take him to lessons and trainings.
+See the type of sport your child enjoys the most and take him to lessons and training.
 This will allow the child to channel most of his/her energy into the sport and you are going to have a more obedient – and perhaps sleepier – child at home.
-(In contrast, if your child lacks energy, energy drinks or coffee are not the solution!
+(In contrast, if your child lacks energy, energy drinks or coffee are not the solutions!
 Try respecting a daily schedule for your child’s activities and it will perhaps work better.).

-Whatever the resources of our child are, make sure you spend a lot of time with him/her and that you learn more and more about each other everyday, thus building a strong and healthy parent-child relantionship and placing the right bricks in the development of their personality.
+Whatever the resources of our child are, make sure you spend a lot of time with him/her and that you learn more and more about each other every day, thus building a strong and healthy parent-child relationship and placing the right bricks in the development of their personality.